 Our Diversity Visiting Medical Student Subinternship Program administered by Heidi Combs, MD, gives highly qualified fourth-year medical students from backgrounds historically underrepresented in psychiatry an experience of the exceptional psychiatry training program offered by our department.

-In 2021, we hosted an informational session for PIs who are eligible for the NIH Diversity Supplements Program to help them navigate the application process, including a panel of faculty and trainees who have experience with the program, either as a former mentor or mentee.
+In 2021, we hosted an informational session for PIs eligible for the NIH Diversity Supplements Program to help them navigate the application process, including a panel of faculty and trainees who have experience with the program, either as a former mentor or mentee.
 The intention was to share information about how to secure a candidate and to provide a platform for faculty to ask questions about the process and program.
 The session was part of an ongoing effort to encourage and support faculty members in the pursuit of diversifying their research teams.